 Allowing a protest to roll into tears or tantrums will give you good insights into your child’s sense of his world.
 “It’s not fair!
 You always make me stop playing when I am having fun,” or “But I never get to play with Jenny—she likes Tony better than me,” are expressions of hurt that your child wants you to understand.

-These reassurances won't stop you child’s protest.
-He can’t absorb them while he’s upset.
-But your reassurances do communicate your understanding and your caring, and when his cry or tantrum is over, the loving things you’ve said will finally reach his heart.
+These reassurances won’t stop you child’s protest.
+They can’t absorb them while they are upset.
+But your reassurances do communicate your understanding and your caring, and when their cry or tantrum is over, the loving things you’ve said will finally reach their heart.

 Children rebound after a good cry